kubevirt/user-guide/usage.md

 The following pages describe how to use and discover the API, manage, and access virtual machines.

+### User Interface

-> Note: KubeVirt does not come with a UI, it is only extending the Kuebrnetes API with virtualization functionality.
+KubeVirt does not come with a UI, it is only extending the Kuebrnetes API with virtualization functionality.